Sibethrapp History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Sibethrapp is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Sibethrapp family lived in Nottinghamshire.
 Further research showed the name was derived from the Old Norse words sib, meaning victory, and thorp, meaning outlying farm or hamlet.
-CITATION[CLOSE]

 Early Origins of the Sibethrapp family